Sensitivity Analysis in Unconditional Quantile Effects: Empirical application: What do unions do?

 Consider a policy that increase in the unionization rate by $10\%$.
 It consists of unionizing workers whose wages are below the $.10/(1-p)$-quantile $\approx 0.14$-quantile of the wages of the nonunionized sector.\footnote{This guarantees that the unionization rate increases by roughly 10\%.
 Indeed, the mean of $D_\delta$ is now $0.36$.} In the notation of this paper, we have $D=1$ if a worker is unionized, $D_\delta=1$ if a worker is unionized under the policy, $Y$ is (log) wage, and $\delta=0.1$.
 That is, $D_\delta$ is given by

-Figure \ref{empirical_qbf} shows the quantile breakdown frontiers for $g=0.1$ for a grid of $\tau\in (0.15,0.85)$.
+Figure \ref{empirical_qbf_many_2} shows a family of quantile breakdown frontiers for $g=0, 0.025, 0.05, 0.075, 0.1$, for a grid of $\tau\in (0.15,0.85)$.
+The top one corresponds to $g=0$.
+As $g$ increases, the frontiers shift down.
+This is in agreement with \eqref{der_qbf_g}, which states that, for a fixed $\tau$, the derivative of $c_{\tau,L}$ with respect to $g$ is negative.

+Figure \ref{empirical_qbf} takes a closer look at the quantile breakdown frontier for $g=0.05$.
 Confidence intervals are obtained via 1,000 bootstrap replications.
-Since the outcome variable is log wages, this means approximately a $10\%$ increase in wages.
+Since the outcome variable is log wages, this means approximately a $5\%$ increase in wages.
 First, we can see that for lower quantiles, the conclusion will hold as long as $c$ is below the frontier.
 On the other hand, for upper quantiles, the conclusion does not hold under point identification.
 Thus there is no point in doing a sensitivity analysis for upper quantiles.

 Suppose the policy maker is interested in $\tau^*=.3$.
 This is indicated by the vertical dashed red line.
-In this case, $c_{\tau^*,L}=c_{.3,L}=0.29$, and $[0.27,0.30]$ is the $95\%$ confidence interval.
-Importantly, $\tilde F_A^{-1}(\tau-\delta)< F_A^{-1}(\tau-\delta c_{\tau^*,L})$, meaning that the conclusion \textit{only} holds for $c\leq 0.29$ by parts $(iii)$ and $(iv)$ of Lemma \ref{qbf_global_lemma}, and hence the quantile breakdown frontier is sharp at $\tau=.3$.
+The $.3$-quantile of the unconditional distribution of log wages is $1.465$.
+An increase of $0.05$ would bring this the $.3$-quantile to $1.515$ which is close to the $.33$-quantile which is $1.521$.
+In this case, $\hat c_{\tau^*,L}=\hat c_{.3,L}=0.223$, and $[0.176,0.270]$ is the approximately $97.5\%$ confidence interval.
+Importantly, $\hat d_{\tau^*} = \hat d_{.3} = 0.0001$ which is less that $g=0.05$, and, as shown in Figure \ref{plot_d_tau}, it is (uniformly) statistically less that $g=0.05$.
+This means, by parts $(iii)$ and $(iv)$ of Lemma \ref{qbf_global_lemma}, that the conclusion \textit{only} holds for $c\leq 0.223$, and hence the quantile breakdown frontier is sharp at $\tau=.3$.
 Using equation \eqref{eq:bounds_derived}, we can find the bounds for the global effect for all quantiles which are consistent with this amount of policy selection bias.
 This is shown in Figure \ref{bounds_qbf}.
-Note that at $\tau=0.3$, the lower bound is $.10$ by construction.
+Note that at $\tau=0.3$, the lower bound is $.05$ by construction.
 At upper quantiles, the lower bound is slightly negative.